 Smart, stowable design

 These Japanese-designed chopsticks are an elegant and functional option for those who want to bring their own reusable chopsticks for workplace lunches or while on the road.
 Made of bamboo and stainless steel, the Wabuki Chopsticks by Snow Peak have an innovative nesting design that allows the wooden half to slide inside the steel section and collapse to a length of 4.5 inches.
-The bamboo tip is naturally antimicrobial, making it ideal for camping or road tripping when hand-washing isn’t always immediately available—just wipe down well with a wet cloth.
+The chopsticks also come with a carrying case that you can wear around your neck when traveling, camping, or road-tripping.
+When hand-washing isn’t immediately available—just wipe down well with a wet cloth.

 Material: Stainless steel and bamboo | Length: 9 inches | Dishwasher Safe: No | Style: Japanese

 Length provides extra reach

 If you’re searching for Chinese restaurant-style chopsticks to use at family dinners, try HuaLan Fiberglass Chopsticks.
 At nearly 10 inches long, these chopsticks provide extra reach to grab that last dumpling or piece of roast pork from across the table.